THEHCKEABLE/UtilmateAutoExec/README.md

 # UtilmateAutoExec
-An AutoExecute file long in the making, up for final polishing and edits.
+A CS:GO AutoExecute file long in the making, up for final polishing and edits.